NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/ROS-MED/README.md

 ## Objective

-There are two goals for this project week:
+There are three goals for this project week:

 1. Refine the tutorial page, which was created for International Symposium on Medical Robotics (ISMR) 2021.
+2. Document the virtual platform (i.e., Docker) used in the tutorial.
-1. Ask for feedback from the 3D Slicer community
+3. Ask for feedback from the 3D Slicer community

 ## Approach and Plan